Public Charter Schools

 Why Charter Schools Exist in Alberta

-Public charter schools were created to give Alberta’s education system the ability to respond to the growing desire for unique learning.
+Public charter schools were created to give Alberta’s education system the ability to innovate, address unique learning and vocational needs across the province, and improve on student outcomes.

-Alberta’s education infrastructure was largely designed for slower, more predictable growth.
-Today, enrolment increases in many communities are outpacing the system’s ability to deliver new schools at the same speed.
+Alberta’s education infrastructure was designed in a time of slower, more predictable growth.
+Today, enrolment increases in many communities are outpacing the conventional public system’s ability to deliver new schools at the appropriate speed.

 01